-Where the property has been owned throughout a period that straddles 06 April 2019 (or 06 April 2015 for UK residential properties), the NRL will be subject to tax on the chargeable gain calculated as the difference between the disposal proceeds received and the market value as at 05 April 2019 (05 April 2015 for UK residential properties).
-In the case of residential properties, an NRL can choose to calculate the chargeable gain by time apportioning the difference between disposal proceeds received and original cost where it would be more favourable to do so.
-NRLs can also choose to calculate the gain in the normal way where it would be more favourable to do so.
+Where the property has been owned throughout a period that straddles 06 April 2019 (or 06 April 2015 for UK residential properties), the NRL will be subject to tax chargeable gain calculated as the difference between the disposal proceeds received and the market value as at 05 April 2019 (05 April 2015 for UK residential properties).
+Alternatively, an NRL can choose to calculate the chargeable gain by time apportioning the difference between disposal proceeds received and original cost where it would be more favourable to do so.